NatLabRockies/LabProcessTracker/README.md

 pip install .
 ```

-If you also want to install optional dependencies for building a standalone executable
+If you also want to install optional dependencies for building standalone executables
 (using PyInstaller) or running tests (using pytest), use:

 ```bash